microsoft/fluentui-react-native/packages/foundation-tokens/src/TokenUsage.md

 ### Component Creation Time

-Components should have the capability to have `IComponentTokenDefinitions<TProps, TTheme>` applied to them.
+Component slots should have the capability to have `ISlotStyleFactories<TProps, TTheme>` applied to them.

 - These should be set at the time when a component is defined
 - These should not change over the lifetime of a component